Lyngby railway station: History

-The rail line was electrified and converted S-train service in 1936.
-The terminus of the Lyngby-Vedbæk Railway was also moved to Jægersborg.
-The old station building was demolished in 1956.
+The rail line was electrified and converted to S-train service in 1936.
+At the same time, the terminus of the Lyngby-Vedbæk Railway was moved south to Jægersborg.

+The old station building was demolished in 1956, and replaced by the current structure which opened in 1957.

 Building

 Lyngby Bypass runs along the roof of the station building which is located on the east side of the railway tracks.
 The building contains a 200 metre long shopping arcade with circa 15 shops with a total floor area of 8,369 square metres.
 In 2012, DSB Ejendomme acquired the shopping arcade from Lyngby-Taarbæk Municipality.
 It was subsequently refurbished with the assistance of Gottlieb Paludan Architects.
 The shopping arcade was acquired by Nordic Real Estate Partners (NREP) in 2014.
 Stores include two Fakta and Netto supermarket, a Matas and a Lagkagehuset bakery.

+Future developments

+Construction has started of the Greater Copenhagen Light Rail, a planned electric light rail system crossing the lines of the S-train in Greater Copenhagen.
+It will connect Lundtofte with Ishøj and pass by Lyngby station.
+It is planned to start operating in year 2025.

+Number of travellers

+According to the Østtællingen in 2008: